Clare’s Guiding Light

 I admire Clare’s commitment to prayer and service.
 Like her, we must be willing to let go with love.

-Sister Marie Therese Sherwood applies Clare's shining example to these times.
+Sister Marie Therese Sherwood applies Clare’s shining example to current times.

 Among my many blessings as a Franciscan woman is visiting Assisi, the birthplace of Saints Francis and Clare.
 To reach the monastery of San Damiano where Clare lived with her sisters, one has to walk down a long countryside road with breathtaking views of grassy hills and fields.